 Everybody wants to visit Whistler during Crankworx, right?
 Well… maybe.
 But consider these 8 reasons not to visit Whistler during Crankworx when planning your family’s epic summer mountain biking trip.
 Crankworx Whistler draws the fastest and most skilled mountain bikers from around the planet.
 Is it best to see all this in person or visit when there’s not hoards of people in town?
 Will our next post atone for the stupidity and blasphemy mentioned in this article?

 If you are staying in a trailer, motorhome or camping – this one does not apply, but parking may be harder to find.
-Anyway, if you are planning a “last minute” trip to Crankworx, be prepared to shell out some extra dough.
-Hoteliers, condo owners, the Airbnb crowd have certainly keyed into Crankworx Whistler being the most popular events of the season and treat it like Christmas in August.
+If you are planning a “last minute” trip to Crankworx, be prepared to shell out some extra dough.
+Hoteliers, condo owners, the VRBO/Airbnb crowd have certainly keyed into Crankworx Whistler being the most popular events of the season and treat it like Christmas in August.

 Lift Lines At The Whistler Bike Park

 There can be about a 30 minute wait to get on the Fitzsimmons chairlift.
-To minimize wait times, either start early, start late or ride during the lunch rush.
-A lot of people attending Crankworx may need to sleep the previous evening off due to “extracurricular activities” and that means the early bird gets the trails.
+To minimize wait times, either start early, start late, or ride when people are taking a lunch break.
+A lot of people attending Crankworx may need to sleep the previous evening off due to extracurricular activities and that means the early bird gets the trails.
 In past years the bike park has opened an hour early to help alleviate the rush that greets each day.

 Want to skip the peasants’ lift line altogether?
-Sign up for a daily group lesson or two.
-You could also take a private lesson.
+Sign up for a daily group lesson or private lesson.
 Riders who have signed up for lessons have their own lift line and it’s much shorter than the common folks’.
-If there are events going on, athletes have priority, too.
-Don’t expect the white glove treatment all the time if you have signed up for a lesson and riders have to get up the mountain for their events.
+If there are events going on, registered athletes have priority, too.

 You Have To Show Up Early To Get Good Spots To Watch Some Of The Events